Mohammad-Almomani/reading-notes/Classes/Class_5.md

 2. What does it mean to build a ‘static’ version of your application?

     It is the easiest way is to build a version that takes your data model and renders the UI but has no interactivity.
 It’s best to decouple these processes because building a static version requires a lot of typing and no thinking, and adding interactivity requires a lot of thinking and not a lot of typing.
-We’ll see why.

 3. Once you have a static application, what do you need to add?